Lexington Theft Crimes Lawyer

 - Testify or withhold testimony in someone’s legal case

-Were you charged with one of these criminal offenses in Lexington, KY?
-If so, please reach out to a seasoned theft lawyer from Oakley & Oakley, LLC, as soon as possible.
-We might be able to use our legal knowledge to help you get your charge dismissed or reduced.
+Were you charged with one of these criminal offenses in Lexington?
+If so, please reach out to me as soon as possible.
+I might be able to use my legal knowledge to help you get your charge dismissed or reduced.

 When courts in Kentucky convict Lexington residents of theft crimes, they can dole out some severe criminal penalties.
 Judges typically consult the following sentencing guidelines when deciding how to punish offenders:

-- Class C Felonies: As long as ten years in prison and a fine of up to $10,000
+- Class C felonies: As long as 10 years in prison and a fine of up to $10,000

 In addition to fines and prison or jail time, convicted thieves in the state of Kentucky receive permanent criminal records.
 This record can cause them to endure collateral consequences, like: